 1. The visitor park center film on the battle, a twenty-six minute introduction to what went on here.
 Once per day, a second film, one hour long, is also shown, for those with enough time.

 2. Take a ranger guided tour.
 The men and women who interpret the Antietam Battlefield have a breadth of knowledge about the particulars that should not be missed.
-One particular tour, which starts at the visitor center, then continues with a car and hike tour around the battlefield as you follow the park ranger from site to site, is a special treat.
+They're some of the best in the park service.
 On the annivesary week in September, you can get even more detail by hiking the entire battlefield for three hours at a time with several rangers who describe the fighting as you tred.
 Crossing the fields on foot gives you a great sense of the landscape and how the soldiers would have seem the battle unfold.
 Antietam has more hills than the first impression gives you from the visitor center.

 3. Don't miss a walk in the depths of the Sunken Road.
 Walk the length of the road and imagine the horror of what took place there.
 After walking its length, climb the tower at the eastern end.
 There is a great view of the remaining battlefield from there.